TukuToi/tukutoi-plugin-generator/README.txt

 == Description ==

+An online instance if this Plugin Generator can be found at [GeneratePlugins.com](https://www.generateplugins.com).

 The plugin helps generating new plugins based on the [Better WordPress Plugin Boilerplate](https://github.com/TukuToi/better-wp-plugin-boilerplate), or any custom boilerplate.
 You can install and activate it like any other plugin.

 Then, insert the `[generate_plugin]` ShortCode in any page and visit the page.